 Candy Cane Peppermint Fudge

-Another great festive option is our Candy Cane Peppermint Fudge.
+Another great festive option for the holiday season is our Candy Cane fudge.
 Lovely and minty, with a nice texture from the candy cane pieces, it’s a sweet treat that the whole family will love and looks fantastic given as gifts too.

 Cherry Bakewell Fudge